-One of the City's largest capital projects ever implemented is CUS's expansion of the Northeast Water Purification Plant ("NEWPP") from an 80 MGD facility to a 400 MGD facility.
+One of the City's largest capital projects is the CUS's expansion of the Northeast Water Purification Plant ("NEWPP") from an 80 MGD facility to a 400 MGD facility.
 The construction for the expansion began in 2018 using a progressive design-build approach.
-Phase One is expected to be completed in fiscal year 2024.
+Phase One was substantially completed in July 2024.
 Full completion of the NEWPP expansion is anticipated by 2025.
-The North Harris County Regional Water Authority (NHCRWA), the West Harris County Regional Water Authority (WHCRWA), the Central Harris County Regional Water Authority (CHCRWA), the North Fort Bend Water Authority (NFBWA), and the City of Houston - have joined together to share the cost of the entire project that includes transferring water from the Trinity River to Lake Houston (described below) and constructing transmission lines to each entity is projected to be \$2.0 billion.
+The North Harris County Regional Water Authority ("NERWA"), the West Harris County Regional Water Authority ("WHCRWA"), the Central Harris County Regional Water Authority ("CHCRWA"), the North Fort Bend Water Authority ("NFBWA"), and the City of Houston - have joined together to share the \$2.0 billion cost of the entire project that includes transferring water from the Trinity River to Lake Houston (described below).
 The guaranteed maximum price (GMP) for construction of the treatment plant expansion is \$1.765 billion.
+The City of Houston and the four regional water authorities have also collaborated to construct the Northeast Transmission Line ("NETL"), an extension of the NEWPP.
+The NETL is a 16.5-mile water line ranging from 54 inches to 120 inches that will carry water produced by the NEWPP to the City, water authorities, and regional customers.
+The NETL is expected to be in service by the end of 2024.

-A complimentary project is the Luce Bayou Interbasin Transfer Project ("LBITP"), constructed and operated by the Coastal Water Authority ("CWA"), which will transfer water from the Trinity River to Lake Houston.
-The LBITP was issued a certification of completion by the contractor in September of 2022, and it is anticipated that water from the canals will be available for the Northeast Water Purification Phase One Plant Expansion during fiscal year 2024.
+Complementary to the NEWPP expansion, the Luce Bayou Interbasin Transfer Project ("LBITP"), constructed and operated by the Coastal Water Authority ("CWA"), transfers water from the Trinity River to Lake Houston.
+The LBITP was issued a certification of completion by the contractor in September of 2022.
 Both projects are funded by the City and its regional water partners, who will benefit from this increased capacity.
-By 2025, surface water must supply at least 60 percent of our water and 80 percent by 2035.
-Therefore, these projects provide increase the production and distribution of surface water for compliance with HGSD requirements.
+By 2025, surface water must supply at least 60 percent of the Houston region's drinking water and 80 percent by 2035 per HGSD requirements for Area 3.
+Therefore, these projects will provide an increase in the production and distribution of surface water for compliance with HGSD regulations.